RemoteSensingTools/CanopyOptics.jl/README.md

   </a>
 </p>

-Tools for the computation of canopy optical parameters
+Tools for the computation of canopy optical parameters, see docs for details (works in concert with vSmartMOM.jl)